New Jersey Redistricting Commission: 2023 to 2033

 On December 22, 2021, the Commission passed a new map following the 2020 census.
 This map advanced the Democratic proposal on a 7-6 vote, as the tie-breaker, Democrat John E. Wallace Jr., provided the decisive vote.
 The map converted the previously competitive 3rd, 5th, and 11th districts into more reliable Democratic seats while making the competitive Democratic-held 7th district more Republican.
-It was predicted that Democrats would win a 9-3 advantage of the map, which did occur after the 2022 elections, the first sections under the new map.
+It was predicted that Democrats would win a 9-3 advantage with the map, which did occur after the 2022 elections, the first election held under the new map.
 This map is significantly more Democratic than its predecessor as Joe Biden would have carried 10 of the 12 districts, as opposed to the previous map's 9, and Phil Murphy would have carried 9 seats in 2021 as opposed to 6.